CharitraPrajapati-Outcode/outcode-hurdle/2024/Q2/team/01_standup_tracking_decouple.md

 By decoupling Trackify access and developing a standup tracking application, we can enhance security, scalability, and user experience while streamlining the standup meeting process for agile teams.

+## What is the core functionality of the standup tracking application?

+The core functionality of the standup tracking application includes:

+1. **User Authentication**: Allow users to log in securely and access their standup meeting data.

+2. **Standup Creation**: Enable users to create new standup meetings, add team members, and set meeting agendas.

+3. **Meeting Notes**: Provide a platform to record meeting notes, action items, and progress updates during standup meetings.

+4. **Action Item Tracking**: Track action items assigned during standup meetings and monitor their progress over time.

+5. **Reporting and Analytics**: Generate reports and analytics to visualize team performance, identify bottlenecks, and improve productivity.

+6. **Integration with Trackify**: Integrate with Trackify to access user data, track time spent on tasks, and synchronize standup meeting information.

+## How will the decoupled Trackify access enhance the application?

+Decoupling Trackify access will enhance the standup tracking application by:

+1. **Improved Security**: Ensuring that user data from Trackify is accessed securely and independently by the application.

+2. **Scalability**: Allowing the application to scale efficiently without relying on a centralized system for data access.

+3. **Flexibility**: Enabling the application to adapt to changing requirements and integrate with other services seamlessly.

+4. **Performance**: Optimizing data retrieval and processing by decoupling Trackify access and reducing dependencies.

+5. **User Experience**: Providing a seamless and consistent user experience by managing Trackify data independently within the application.

+By leveraging decoupled Trackify access, the standup tracking application can offer enhanced functionality, security, and performance to agile teams, improving their productivity and collaboration during standup meetings.

+## What are the modules and components of the standup tracking application?

+The standup tracking application consists of the following modules and components:

+1. **User Management**: Handles user authentication, registration, and profile management.

+2. **Project Management**: Manages standup meetings, team members, and meeting agendas.

+3. **Daily Standups**: Records meeting notes, action items, and progress updates during daily standup meetings.

+4. **Action Item Tracking**: Tracks action items assigned during standup meetings and monitors their completion status.

+5. **Reporting and Analytics**: Generates reports and analytics to visualize team performance and productivity.

+6. **Trackify Integration**: Integrates with Trackify to access user data, track time spent on tasks, and synchronize standup meeting information.